-All the JGBs issued under the General Account and the Special Accounts of the national budget are redeemed through the Government Debt Consolidation Fund (GDCF).
+JGBs are redeemed through the Government Debt Consolidation Fund (GDCF), regardless of the issuing account.

 To ensure stable redemption, redemption funds are transferred from each Account to the GDCF based on certain rules.
 In addition, revenues from Refunding Bonds, issued through the GDCF Special Account, are posted to the GDCF.
 Moreover, the proceeds from the sales of government-owned shares that belong to the GDCF Special Account are also transferred into the GDCF.